ROLLBACK TO SAVEPOINT — roll back to a savepoint

 ROLLBACK [ WORK | TRANSACTION ] TO [ SAVEPOINT ]

-Roll back all commands that were executed after the savepoint was established.
+Roll back all commands that were executed after the savepoint was established and then start a new subtransaction at the same transaction level.
 The savepoint remains valid and can be rolled back to again later, if needed.

 ROLLBACK TO SAVEPOINT implicitly destroys all savepoints that were established after the named savepoint.